EddieHubCommunity/EddieBotUI/CONTRIBUTING.md

 1. Fork the repo and create your branch from `develop`.
 2. If you've added code that should be tested, add tests.
-3. If you've changed APIs, update the documentation.
+3. If you've changed components, update the documentation.
 4. Ensure the test suite passes.
 5. Make sure your code lints.

 ## Issues
 We use GitHub issues to track bugs.
 Please ensure your description is clear and has sufficient instructions to be able to reproduce the issue.

 There are three types of issue templates: